Situ Panchen

-At the age of nine, Chokyi Jungne suffered from a serious illness because one relative of his father put poison in his food for sake of jealousy.
+At the age of nine, Chokyi Jungne suffered from a serious illness because one relative of his father put poison in his food, due to jealousy.
 Two months later, he was on the mend, but he still could not stand or just sit.
 He lay on the bed and read twice all the literatures in Paljor monastery.
-At the same time, Chokyi Jungne also learned five knowledge, India local language and Sanskrit.
-He could communicate with people precisely and fluently in Chinese, Sanskrit, or Mongol.
-Only a little teaching, he could become skillful in all kind of painting, carving... etc., even better than those who learned these skills for their whole lives.
+At the same time, Chokyi Jungne also learned the Five sciences, a Hindi dialect, and Sanskrit.
+He could communicate with people precisely and fluently also in Chinese, Sanskrit, or Mongolian.
+With only a little teaching, it was said he could become skillful in all kinds of painting, carving, etc., even better than those who learned these skills for their whole lives.
 In short, Chokyi Jungne became famous as "thorough knowledge".

-At the age of 14, he was recognized according to predictions left by Karmapa Mikyo Dorje, by Terton Sangye Lingpa, Takshampa Mingyur Dorje and by the eighth Shamar Chokyi Dondrup.
-He was taken to Tsurphu monastery for his enthronement and he received all the teachings and empowerments and studied philosophy and medicine from Karmapa Jangchub Dorje, Shamar Rinpoche, and Rigzin Tsewang Norbu.
+At the age of 14, he was recognized according to predictions left by the 8th Karmapa Mikyo Dorje, by Terton Sangye Lingpa, Takshampa Mingyur Dorje and by the 8th Shamar Chokyi Dondrup.
+He was taken to Tsurphu monastery for his enthronement and he received all the lineage teachings and empowerments, and studied philosophy and medicine from Karmapa Jangchub Dorje, Shamar Rinpoche, and Rigzin Tsewang Norbu.

 At the age of 22, Chokyi Jungne convened scholars in He-Le to transcribe Tengyur based on the transcript kept in Chiwa-Datse.
 After completing the transcribing in two months, he traveled west to Nepal on pilgrimage, discussing knowledge with many scholars.
+He made pilgrimage at the Boudha Stupa in 1723 with the 12th Karmapa, Changchub Dorje.

 At the age of 23, he visited Ladakh and performed an empowerment for the king and his family.
-Then, he returned to Paljor monastery.
-At that period of time, he painted a set of thangkhas of eight mahasiddhas using the style of Gadri school of painting, and offered them to the king of Derge (example right).
+Then, he returned to Paljor Monastery.
+At that period of time, he painted a set of thangkhas of the Eight mahasiddhas using the style of Gadri school of painting, and offered them to the king of Dege.